barionleg/cesium.wiki.gs/Ocean-Details.md

 * Use specular map so when water is near land,
    * it flows differently
    * it is shallower and therefore animates and renders differently.
+* Use dynamic branch to discard fragments based on distance.
+No need to perform all the wave sampling when the `fadeFactor` is going cancel out the effect.
+* Utilize the alpha channel in the `baseWaterColor` and `blendColor` to add additional translucency to the water.
+May be useful to view terrain, models, etc. under the water.

 ## Done